Quotes about God to consider…if you think science leads to atheism.

 “Whence it follows that God is absolutely perfect, since perfection is nothing but magnitude of positive reality, in the strict sense, setting aside the limits or bounds in things which are limited.”

 –Gottfried Leibniz, the German mathematician and philosopher (1646-1716) who founded calculus (concurrently with Isaac Newton).
-Leibniz also made major early contributions to physics.
+Leibniz, a devout Christian, also made major early contributions to physics.

 “As I try to discern the origin of that conviction, I seem to find it in a basic notion . . . enunciated first in the Western world by the ancient Hebrews: namely, that the universe is governed by a single God, and is not the product of the whims of many gods, each governing his own province according to his own laws.
 This monotheistic view seems to be the historical foundation for modern science.”